espocrm/documentation/docs/administration/sms-sending.md

 5. Enter the code that will be sent to the selected phone number and click the *Apply* button.

-## Configuring for Twilio
+## VoIP integration for Twilio

+The [VoIP integration](https://www.espocrm.com/extensions/voip-integration/) integration allows to send and receive SMS/MMS from UI.

-In order for Twilio Integration to work for receiving and making calls, SMS and MMS, first configure it according to [this instructions](https://docs.espocrm.com/extensions/voip-integration/twilio-integration-setup/).
+In order for the Twilio Integration to work for receiving and making calls, SMS and MMS, first configure it according to [this instructions](https://docs.espocrm.com/extensions/voip-integration/twilio-integration-setup/).

 At *Administration* > *VoIP Routers* > the phone number required for sending and receiving SMS, check the *SMS* and *MMS* boxes for those team users for whom you need in the Team Users panel.